monarch-initiative/phenomics/docs/pages/disease-naming.md

 9:00 am - 12 pm | **Discussions** | Work together through example issues | Everyone
 1:30 pm - 5 pm | **Planning next steps** | Outlining community-wide governance for disease naming | Everyone

+## Registration
+A $50 registration fee will be collected on site for those attending in person.
+This fee is reimbursable.

+## Financial support
+With funds from a conference-centric grant from NIH BD2K, we plan to cover the costs of flights, hotels, and per diem for some of our participants.
+We encourage and welcome our junior scientists and trainees to reach out to us with inquiries about covering your travel costs.

 ## Workshop organizers
 - **Monica Munoz-Torres**, University of Colorado Anschutz Medical Campus
 - **Melissa Haendel**, University of Colorado Anschutz Medical Campus